In a 2017 national survey, it was reported that 6.4% of people ages 26 and older had done methamphetamine.

 One of the main reasons that meth users get addicted is because of the euphoric rush that they get from the drug.

-But once that rush is gone, users might start to experience symptoms of withdrawal.
-This can make them irritable or even angry, causing them to partake in violent behavior.
+However, once that rush is gone, users might start to experience symptoms of withdrawal.
+Meth withdrawal can make them irritable or even angry, causing them to partake in violent behavior.